JumpCrypto/chasm/README.md

 # Chasm

-Preminary release of Chasm to enable projects to start using the interface and types for testing.
+Preliminary release of Chasm to enable projects to start using the interface and types for testing.

 Chasm kind of stands for "cloud high-availability security module", and offers thresholded key generation and signing services for